EnzoMartin/Steam-Backbone-Storefront/README.md

 Steam Backbone Experiment
 =========================

-Recent discovery that Steam's Big Picture mode has a public JSON API, I decided to tackle some of the issues I have with Steam's storefront and search
+With my recent discovery of Steam's Big Picture mode having a public JSON API, I decided to tackle some of the issues I have with Steam's storefront and search and see what sorts of possible solutions one could come up with using Node and Backbone as a proof-of-concept/prototype for fun.

 You can view the in-development version here: http://steam-backbone.azurewebsites.net/